 AMD’s Ryzen APUs are a popular processor option for many budget gamers.
 Their integrated graphics are good enough to run most games on at least lower settings.
-However, while AMD’s new APUs are solid alternatives to a budget GPU/CPU combo, at the $500 price point, an Intel Core i3-10100F paired with a GTX 1050 Ti will be more powerful than AMD’s most powerful APU.
+However, while AMD’s new APUs are solid alternatives to a budget GPU/CPU combo, at the $500 price point, an Intel Core i3-12100F paired with an RX 6500 XT will be more powerful than AMD’s most powerful APU.

 I’ve put together a more thorough write-up on the battle of APUs vs CPUs and that should help clear up when the new APUs make sense over a traditional CPU/GPU combo.
 As of right now, we use the Ryzen 3200G in our $300 PC build.
 We’ve also used the older 2400G in our $400 gaming PC in the past, too, but that’s another budget-range where it makes more sense to go with a CPU and dedicated graphics card.

-What it really all comes down to at the moment is total price involved and availability.
-Currently, the Intel Core i3-10100F is easier to find, it’s cheaper, and it has plenty of affordable motherboard options available.
+What it really all comes down to at the moment is total price involved and the performance each will deliver.
+Currently, the Intel Core i3-12100F is a bit cheaper and will offer more performance.

 In the past, we’ve been able to fit a much more powerful GPU into the $500 build.
-However, with the GPU shortage and rising inflation, the GTX 1050 Ti is currently the only video card option that makes sense.
+However, with higher GPU prices, the RX 6500 XT is currently the only video card option that makes sense.

 You could forego a dedicated graphics card altogether and opt for one of AMD’s newer APUs (namely, the Ryzen 5 5400G).
 The cost would be similar and, while you might not get as much overall GPU performance right now, you would be setup well to upgrade in the future, because all you would need to do is add a higher-end graphics card.